 The longer side with the tape visible should face to the right.
-If the ignition is on, but the radio is off, the tape can be inserted and will begin playing.
-If you hear nothing but a garbled sound, the tape may not be in squarely.
+If the ignition and the radio are on, the tape can be inserted and will begin playing.
+If you hear nothing or hear a garbled sound, the tape may not be in squarely.
 Press EJECT to remove the tape and start over.

-While the tape is playing, use the VOL, FADE, BAL, TREB, BASS, TONE, SEEK and SCAN controls just as you do for the radio.
+While the tape is playing, use the VOLUME, FADE, BAL, BASS and TREB controls just as you do for the radio.
 Other controls may have different functions when a tape is inserted.
-The display will show TP with a box around it and an arrow to show which side of the tape is playing.
+The display will show an arrow to show which side of the tape is playing.